corunet/groovy-memory-limiter/README.md

 This uses `com.sun.management.ThreadMXBean` to watch memory allocation of a thread and thus it will only run on JVM providing such class (ie. Oracle's JVM).

+The quota only applies to the thread that first launches the Groovy script.
+This will not work on multi-threaded code.

 Checks are inserted at the beginning of every loop iteration, closure and method call.
 If the memory limit is infringed during a library call or on a long row of assignments, the limiter will not be notified until one of those ocurrs.